HyVoid/DTC-Inventory-Planning-Control-Tower/README.md

 - Which SKUs require purchasing now versus those that can safely wait.
 - Expected inventory consumption during supplier lead times.
 - Capital currently tied up in inventory together with future purchasing commitments.
-- Demand changes caused by recent sales trends or planned marketing campaigns.
+- Demand changes caused by recent sales trends, paid advertising, or planned marketing campaigns.
 - Purchasing priorities ranked by operational urgency instead of intuition.
+- Inventory strategies tailored to both long lead-time and short lead-time supply chains within the same business.

 The objective is not to replace ERP systems.

-The objective is to provide a repeatable analytical framework for making purchasing decisions with the information already available.
+The objective is to provide a repeatable analytical framework that combines rolling demand forecasting, safety stock modelling, reorder point planning, and cash-aware purchasing recommendations using the operational data businesses already have.

 ---